HiromuHota/pdi-git-plugin/README.md

 Please create a branch called *develop*, then you will be out of the HEAD detached state.

+### Auth fail when using publickey authentication

+When an error happens during clone/pull/push, please check the followings:

+- A private key is placed at `~/.ssh/` and the file name is either `identity`, `id_rsa`, or `id_dsa`.
+- The private key was created without a passphrase.
+- The corresponding public key is registered at the remote repository.
+- As of 0.1.54, JSch only supports DSA, RSA, and ECDSA-256.
+ECDSA-384 and ECDSA-521 do not work (fixed in 0.1.55) and Ed25519 is not supported.

 # How to compile

 ```